 As to the lowly shawm players who also accompany life-cycle and calendrical rituals, I endured some challenging times over the years with the brilliant yet dysfunctional Hua family, both in Yanggao and on foreign tours.
 Most bands have long abandoned the complexity of the former long suites for a pop repertoire, but Yang Ying still leads a fine band, as well as depping with the Li family Daoists.

-But it was two senior blind players who made a deep impression on both Wu Fan and me.
+But it was two senior blind players who made a deep impression on both Wu Fan and me (For blind shawm players, see also here).
 Liuru’s circumstances had been desperate both under Maoism and since the reforms; Erhur at least had children to help him out.
 Their spellbound reciting of the gongche mnenomics of the shawm melodies gave us an entry into their world.

 Left: Liuru, with Yinsan, another blind shawm player.
 Right: Erhur.
 Photos 2003.